magnusfeuer/sigfs/README.md

 **NOTE**: `sigfs` currently only creates a single file, `"./sigfs-dir/x"`.
 Future versions will support full-blown directory trees with multiple signal files.

+# BUILDING SIGFS

+    $ make
+    $ make debug # See logging chapter below

+The package `libfuse3-dev` needs to be installed to provide the FUSE library and header files.

 # LOGGING